pixyzehn/pixyzehn.com/_posts/2016-11-27-swifty-week-1.md

 #### [Fun with Set](http://commandshift.co.uk/blog/2016/11/25/fun-with-sets/){:target="_blank"}

-> This behaviour is reversed in Swift 3.
+> This behavior is reversed in Swift 3.
 Members of the first set are kept when performing a union operation.
 This means that most of the specific mappings are dropped when performing the union, because there is often a default mapping with the same name.

 A behavior in Set is reversed in between Swift 2.2 and Swift 3.
 It looks weird for me.
-The article make me dig into the reason.(Not yet.)
+The article makes me dig into the reason.(Not yet.)

 <br>

 #### [Fun with Date Calculations](http://useyourloaf.com/blog/fun-with-date-calculations/){:target="_blank"}

 This is another `fun with ***` series.
-But author is different.
+But the author is different.

 <br>

 #### [noescape + Swift](https://medium.com/the-traveled-ios-developers-guide/noescape-swift-93375ba9d6c8#.6d0ckuvqw){:target="_blank"}

 `@noescape` is the default value.
 We just need to add `@escape` if needed.
 Very simple.
-That's make sense.
+That makes sense.

 <br>